gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/state-data.md

 What is the coefficient for "Income" in your linear regression model?

-Exercise 5

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can build the linear regression model with the following command:

-LinReg = lm(Life.Exp ~ Population + Income + Illiteracy + Murder + HS.Grad + Frost + Area, data=statedata)

-Then, to find the coefficient for income, you can look at the summary of the regression with summary(LinReg).

-CheckShow Answer

 ## Problem 2.2 - Predicting Life Expectancy - An Initial Model

 Call the coefficient for income x (the answer to Problem 2.1).
 What is the interpretation of the coefficient x?

-Exercise 6

-&nbsp;For a one unit increase in income, predicted life expectancy increases by |x|&nbsp;
+ For a one unit increase in income, predicted life expectancy increases by |x|

-&nbsp;For a one unit increase in income, predicted life expectancy decreases by |x|&nbsp;
+ For a one unit increase in income, predicted life expectancy decreases by |x|

-&nbsp;For a one unit increase in predicted life expectancy, income decreases by |x|&nbsp;
+ For a one unit increase in predicted life expectancy, income decreases by |x|

-&nbsp;For a one unit increase in predicted life expectancy, income increases by |x|&nbsp;
+ For a one unit increase in predicted life expectancy, income increases by |x|

-Explanation

-If we increase income by one unit, then our model’s prediction will increase by the coefficient of income, x.
-Because x is negative, this is the same as predicted life expectancy decreasing by |x|.

-CheckShow Answer

 ## Problem 2.3 - Predicting Life Expectancy - An Initial Model